• Skip to primary navigation

 Main Dish: Smoked Turkey and Slow Cooker Turkey Breast

-Side Dishes: Maple Brussels Sprouts, Mashed Potatoes, Cauliflower Mash, Roasted Delicata Squash, Kale Salad with Acorn Squash.
+Side Dishes: Maple Brussels Sprouts, Goat Cheese Mashed Potatoes, Cauliflower Mash, Kale Salad with Acorn Squash.

 Desserts: Chocolate Pecan Pie, Apple Empanadas, Cranberry Ricotta Cake